-We’ve all seen and read and perhaps even posted about wins for our voice over businesses on Facebook and other social media.
+We’ve all seen and read and perhaps even posted about our voice over business wins on Facebook and other social media.
 And regularly the community responds with celebratory comments and support because this industry is chock-full of colleagues who truly cheer each other on and are happy when they see others doing well.
 It’s a big part of the unique charm of our industry.

 There is nothing particularly wrong with this practice of announcing voice over successes – it is common for brands to celebrate wins in press releases, product launches, town halls, etc. One could argue that even commercials let the world know about how well a business is doing.
 In an industry where the only product to sell is something as intangible and subjective as an actor’s performance, letting people know that you’re hired regularly and by well-known brands isn’t a bad bit of marketing.

 I would suggest, however, that there is an art to this “humble bragging” and that there’s a line where being a little self-congratulatory becomes obnoxious.
 You should know the difference.